jkups/project1/README.md

-## Brikalot: A Property Investment Platform
+## Mulka: A Property Investment Platform

 [Mulka](https://mulka.herokuapp.com/) is a platform that enable investors to own units of a property by acquiring units they can afford.
 The platform is mobile ready and was built with the following tools.